-Receive
+Receive/Recognise

-- Listen with an open mind. - Find a safe and quiet location and keep the situation calm. - Do not lead the individual, allow them to talk and to share all the information they have. - Never promise confidentiality, only discretion.
+- Listen with an open mind. - Find a safe and quiet location and keep the situation calm. - Do not lead the individual, allow them to talk and to share all the information they have. - Act upon concerns about a child, including Child on child abuse. - Never promise confidentiality, only discretion.
 Take time to explain that you cannot keep a disclosure confidential as you are duty-bound to share information that indicates actual or potential harm to themselves or others and that certain actions must be pursued.